-I am currently a postdoc at the University Bordeaux Montaigne.
+I am a researcher at the University Bordeaux Montaigne.
 From 2016 until 2018, I was the Marie Skłodowska-Curie Fellow at the IHPST (CNRS-Sorbonne Pantheon Paris 1).
 I am currently co-editing (with Claus Hilgetag and Marc Tittgemeyer) a theme issue in Philosophical Transactions of the Royal Society B: Biological Sciences, on the topic of “Unifying the essential concepts of biological networks”.
+I am also a co-founder (with Kareem Khalifa) of the annual workshop series "Scientific Understanding and Representation (SURe)", whose innauguration took place on 5-6 February 2019 in Bordeaux (France).
+The second SURe meeting is taking place on 12-14 March 2020 in Atlanta, GA (USA).

 The overarching theme of my research is understanding the scientific explanation.
 My research is developed in two directions: in the philosophy of science and in the philosophy of mind.